BenWilson00/university-and-school-projects/README.md

 ## Muon HAB Project Writeup

 For my last two years of school, up until the start of university, I worked on creating a homemade muon detector and long-distance radio and sending them up into the atmosphere on a high-altitude balloon in order to take measurements of the [RP curve](https://spaceweatherarchive.com/2018/06/07/what-is-the-regener-pfotzer-maximum/ "What is the RP curve?").
 Amazingly enough, it actually worked, and the car trip in which I tracked the ascent and fall of the payload with my grandma (fingers crossed that it would actually keep transmitting, so we could recover it) was fantastically fun.
+This report was written as a requirement for winning the Rayson funding award from the school (worth £200).

 ## Biomed Final Coursework